them0ntem/gsoc-17-proposal/proposal.md

 ##### Specific Goals
  * Testing already written modules of compiler and updating any modules.
  * Benchmark the results obtained from testing, and make changes to the Phase II work approaches if required.
+ * Using benchmark mark to decide whether to continue with batch binding or not.
 ##### Side Goals
  * Will start working on [Phase II](#phase-ii-implementing-binding-and-optimisation) (subject to the availability of time and if mentor thinks).
  * Make Preparation for the [Phase I](#phase-i-working-with-existing-functionality) evaluation with completion of documentation.